The Rise of Language Models in Mining Software Repositories: A Survey

 The remainder of this paper is structured as follows.
 Section~\ref{sec:background} provides background on LMs and MSR.
-Section~\ref{sec:review_method} describes the review method, including the research questions, inclusion and exclusion criteria, search strategy, data collection process, and overview of the selected publications.
+Section~\ref{sec:review_method} describes the review method, including the research questions, inclusion and exclusion criteria, search strategy, and data collection process.
+Section~\ref{sec:overview} presents an overview of the resulting corpus of selected publications.
 The findings, together with answers to the target research questions, are presented in Sections~\ref{sec:applications}--\ref{sec:reproducibility}.
-Section~\ref{sec:challenges} discusses the challenges and actionable insights identified as a result of our analysis, and Section~\ref{sec:conclusions} concludes the paper.
+Section~\ref{sec:challenges} discusses the challenges and actionable insights identified as a result of our analysis.
+Section~\ref{sec:threats} addresses the threats to validity of our study, and Section~\ref{sec:conclusions} concludes the paper.